 Veerappan: Koose Muniswamy also popularly known as Veerappan was born in Karnataka's Gopinatham village in a Tamil Vanniyar family of cattle-grazers.
 Veerappan started as an assistant to his relative Sevi Gounder, a notorious poacher and sandalwood smuggler and began his career in crime in 1970.
 He started off as sandalwood and ivory smuggler, killing elephants for ivory poaching but later started killing those who opposed his activities.
-Veerappan's banditry started when he shot an elephant at 10 years of age.
+Veerappan's banditry started when he shot an elephant at age 10.
 His first murder was committed at age 17.
 Over the years his victims included forest officials, police officers, and informers.
 Veerappan defied the state governments of Karnataka, Tamil Nadu, and the Border Security Force for over a decade.
-He was wanted for killing approximately 184 people, poaching about 200 elephants and smuggling ivory worth 2,600,000 dollars and about 10,000 tons of sandalwood worth approximately 22,000,000 dollars.
-A reward of 50 million rupees was offered for his capture, yet he dodged arrest for 20 years until killed by the police on 18 October 2004.
+He was wanted for killing many people, poaching elephants and smuggling ivory and tons of sandalwood.
+A huge reward was offered for his capture, yet he dodged arrest for 20 years until killed by the police on 18 October 2004.

 Daku Man Singh: Daku Man Singh was a dacoit to some while Robinhood to others.
 He was born in a royal family of Rajput and lived in the village of Khera Rathore in the Chambal which sheltered generations of outlaws in deep ravines and scrub forests since the 13th century.
-Daku Man Singh is believed to have committed 1,112 robberies and 185 murders, including the killing of 32 police officers.
+Daku Man Singh is believed to have committed over a thousand robberies and almost 200 murders, including the killing of police officers.
 Man Singh used to operate in the Chambal region along with his sons, his brother and his nephews.
 In 1955, Daku Man Singh and his son, Subedar Singh, were shot dead by the Gurkha troops while they were resting under a banyan tree.
 Most often, Daku Man Singh was referred to as 'Robinhood' as he was very helpful towards the local people making him a people's man.
 Daku Man Singh also has a temple in his honour in Khera Rathore.
 Local inhabitants of Chambal, especially the Rajput Community of Chambal Vally, referred to Daku Man Singh as 'Chambal Ka Sher'.

-Pic: A screen grab from video
+Pic: A screengrab from video

-Pic: A screen grab from video
+Pic: A screengrab from video

-Pic: A screen grab from video
+Pic: A screengrab from video

-Sultana Daku: Sultana Daku is undoubtedly and undisputedly the most notorious dacoit in India's modern day history.
+Sultana Daku: Sultana Daku is undoubtedly and undisputedly the most notorious dacoit in India's modern-day history.
 Sultana Daku was a rebel who fought against the systems of capitalism and feudalism in Bijnore.
 He belonged to the bhantu clan of criminals who terrorized Uttar Pradesh back in the 1920s.
 Sultana Daku was a Robin Hood in the true sense as he would loot the wealth of the upper class and rich people and used to give them to the poor and needy in the society.
 Sultana Daku had a great and long-lasting impact on the British Raj in the early 20s of the 20th century and was highly feared by them.
 Sultana Daku was most recognized for his violent protests.
 He was captured by the government during one such protest and was hanged to death.

-Pic: A screen grab from video
+Pic: A screengrab from video

 Shiv Kumar Patel: Patel was popularly known as 'Dadua' and was one of the most influential men across the states of Uttar Pradesh and Madhya Pradesh.
 It is said that Dadua had controlled over 500 villages and his influence also extended to over 10 assembly segments.
 Shiv Kumar Patel was killed while in a fight with the Indian police forces in 2007.

-Manya Surve: Manya Surve's story from being a BA graduate from Kirti College and becoming the modern day bandit is a far from the traditional definition of 'dacoit' and 'bandit'.
+Manya Surve: Manya Surve's story from being a B.A. graduate from Kirti College and becoming the modern-day bandit is a far from the traditional definition of 'dacoit' and 'bandit'.
 Manya Surve was born in 1944 in the Ranpar Village, in a Bhandari caste.
 A young Surve moved to Mumbai with his mother and stepfather in 1952 at the age o 12.
 For many years he lived in different chawls in Elphinstone Road and Lower Parel in Mumbai.
 Manohar Arjun Surve popularly known as Manya Surve was an infamous urban dacoit and gangster in the Mumbai underworld.
 Manya, as he was popularly called, got implicated in a murder that he did not commit and was sentenced to life in Yerwada Jail, Pune.
 Manya was the first educated gangster, urban dacoit, who hailed from an area called Agar Bazaar in Dadar, Mumbai.
 He wasn't forced into being a dacoit, unlike others.
 Manya Surve was involved in criminal activities such as heists, robberies, narcotics trafficking, murder to name a few.
 His rise in the Mumbai underworld scene was rapid and prolific.
 Surve was known for his daredevilry and strategic planning.
 Surve was killed in a police encounter on 11 January 1982 near the Ambedkar college junction in Wadala.
 Manya Surve's death in 1982 during an encounter with the Maharashtra police became known as the city's first recorded encounter killing.